arkeonetwork/arkeo-data-engine/provider-core/README.md

 - In Admin: configure sentinel (so your provider is discoverable).
 - Add provider services: pick the service type, set RPC URI and optional user/pass.
 If your node is firewalled, allow the Docker host IP.
 The host must reach your node.
 - Each provider service requires a minimum bond of 1 ARKEO to prevent spam.
 - Do a Provider Export when done.
-Keep `provider.env` and exports safe—they contain your mnemonic.
+Keep your mnemonic and exports safe - they contain secrets.

 You’re now on the Arkeo Data Marketplace.